Congo's rebels seek to nurture popular movement

 Since Goma's fall, and with other towns under threat, Kabila has said he will look into M23's grievances.

-"By making this demand, M23 aimed to reduce the crisis to a domestic affair, thereby preventing Kinshasa from internationalising it," the risk consultancy International Crisis Group said in a research note.
+"By making this demand, M23 aimed to reduce the crisis to a domestic affair, thereby preventing Kinshasa from internationalizing it," the risk consultancy International Crisis Group said in a research note.

 Kabila's government has repeatedly referred to the rebellion as a Rwandan creation - a point of view backed by U.N. experts, who say Rwanda hands out orders to M23's commanders and provides soldiers and weapons to bolster its force.